Moonbit-ic-cdk – A MoonBit-powered Canister Development Kit for ICP

 example A working canister, fully written in MoonBit and deployed on-chain

-• Management canister API
+• Management Canister API support

 :handshake: We’re collaborating directly with the MoonBit core team to bring WASM-native development into the heart of ICP.